fastai/course22-web/index.md

 :::

 I am the co-founder, along with Dr. Rachel Thomas, of fast.ai, the organization behind this course.
 At fast.ai we care a lot about teaching.
 In this course, I start by showing how to use a complete, working, very usable, state-of-the-art deep learning network to solve real-world problems, using simple, expressive tools.
-And then we gradually dig deeper and deeper into understanding how those tools are made, and how the tools that make those tools are made, and so on… We always teaching through examples.
+And then we gradually dig deeper and deeper into understanding how those tools are made, and how the tools that make those tools are made, and so on… We always teach through examples.
 We ensure that there is a context and a purpose that you can understand intuitively, rather than starting with algebraic symbol manipulation.

 :::{.callout-tip}
 ## Get started